Quick Summary: Mac Dictation Fixes and Alternatives

 Here's the thing most troubleshooting guides won't tell you: even when Apple Dictation is "working," it has fundamental limitations that no fix can solve.

-If you dictate for more than a few sentences at a time, or if accuracy matters for your work, these aren't bugs you can fix — they're design limitations.
-That's where third-party alternatives come in.
+If you dictate for more than a few sentences at a time, or if accuracy matters for your work, these aren't bugs you can fix -they're design limitations.
+When your MacBook dictation not working problem turns out to be a fundamental limitation rather than a fixable bug, that's where third-party alternatives come in.

 Tired of Fixing Dictation?